Skip to main content

 After sync, you can see all the files in Object Storage A.

-Build a JuiceFS Data Copy
+Build a JuiceFS data copy

 Unlike the file-oriented disaster recovery backup, the purpose of creating a copy of JuiceFS data is to establish a mirror with exactly the same content and structure as the JuiceFS data storage.
 When the object storage in use fails, you can switch to the data copy by modifying the configurations.
 Note that only the file data of the JuiceFS file system is replicated, and the metadata stored in the metadata engine still needs to be backed up.